fulcrologic/fulcro/docs/docs.md

 ## Video Guides

-There are a number of helpful videos on Fulcro:
+There is a playlist of videos for different topics.
+This playlist is expanding, so check back often:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLVi9lDx-4C_Rwb8LUwW4AdjAu-39PHgEE" frameborder="0" allowfullscreen></iframe>

-More new videos are being built and added, but there are some old videos from when the tools were named Untangled.
-These older videos are a little outdated, but contain useful
-information:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLVi9lDx-4C_T_gsmBQ_2gztvk6h_Usw6R" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/playlist?list=PLVi9lDx-4C_Rwb8LUwW4AdjAu-39PHgEE" frameborder="0" allowfullscreen></iframe>

-## Talks About Fulcro (a.k.a.
-"Untangled")
+## Talks About Untangled

-I've given a few talks on Fulcro (when it was named Untangled).
-Again, use the playlist control at the top-left of the video to choose what you want to watch.
+I've given a few talks on Untangled, which was the root project of Fulcro.
+The names are out of date, but the concepts are still the same.
+Use the playlist control at the top-left of the video to choose what you want to watch.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLVi9lDx-4C_Qsgm8JC1VyMevV9DVj-dCh" frameborder="0" allowfullscreen></iframe>